Get

 Final Thoughts

-Whether you want a cat that will rule the house like royalty, or one that will simply shower you with love, no one can deny the beauty of a tuxedo kitty.
-Yes, they are known for being one of the most aggressive cat colors, but that doesn’t mean every tuxie will be a wild child.
+Whether you want a cat that will rule the house like royalty or one that will simply shower you with love, no one can deny the beauty of a tuxedo kitty.
+Some studies have linked black-and-white cats to being reported as a little more feisty, but that doesn’t mean tuxedo cats are automatically aggressive.
+A cat’s true personality depends on so many things, like their genetics, how they were socialized as kittens, their environment, and of course, their one-of-a-kind individuality.
 If you’re a cat lover, the attitude isn’t a breaking point.
 Instead, most of us greet cattitude with open arms.
 Perhaps cat lovers are simply gluttons for punishment.
-Then again, it could be that we simply can’t deny those cute, black-and-white faces and could care less if they rule the roost from time to time.
+Then again, it could be that we simply can’t deny those cute, black-and-white faces and couldn’t care less if they rule the roost from time to time.

 Featured Image Credit: Sarah McGraw, Shutterstock